 The global expansion of STEM Education has been accompanied by a broad discussion about its meaning.
 Although there is no consensus on its definition, STEM Education generally entails the interdisciplinary integration of concepts and skills from at least two of the four disciplines represented by the acronym.
-Interdisciplinarity in STEM Education has particular relevance in addressing innovative solutions to authentic problems, where each STEM discipline plays a particular role in responding to these problems.
+Interdisciplinarity in STEM Education is particularly relevant in addressing innovative solutions to authentic problems, where each STEM discipline plays a particular role in responding to these problems.
 Furthermore, involving students in exploring these authentic problems fosters the development of their STEM skills, including critical thinking, creative problem-solving, communication, and cooperation.
-Despite the potential benefits of interdisciplinary STEM Education for students, experiences involving STEM integration in the classroom remain relatively scarce.
-This thematic area invites scholars, educators, researchers, and practitioners to share best practices, interdisciplinary curriculum approaches, and evidence-based interventions aimed at promoting interdisciplinarity in STEM education.
+Despite the potential benefits of interdisciplinary STEM Education for students, STEM integration experiences in the classroom remain relatively scarce.
+This thematic area invites scholars, teachers, educators, researchers, and practitioners to share best practices, interdisciplinary approaches, and evidence-based interventions aimed curriculum at promoting interdisciplinarity in STEM education.